Synchromysticism

 Although, I must admit it always baffled me how an Irish/Italian kid wound up with a Jewish sounding surname like Springsteen.

-Then again, I'll bet a lot of my friends wonder how a secular mainly Jewish kid ended up with an Irish surname, too.
+Then again, I'll bet a lot of my friends wonder how a secular part Jewish kid ended up with an Irish surname, too.

 The answer in my case was through a second marriage when my Nan married an Irish guy, who would have been my step grandfather I guess, if you were wondering.